 No cost to participate beyond your time and efforts and work bees in the gardens on Library grounds.
 Attendance is open to non-members too!

 Monthly on the second Wednesday.
-During the growing season (April through October) the meetings begin at 4:30p with a work bee in the Garden or on the grounds of the Library.
-The second half of the meeting is time for networking and an informational presentation on a topic of interest.
-November through March meetings begin at 6:00p and consist of the networking and education elements.
+During the growing season (March through NOvember) the meetings begin at 4:30p with a work bee in the Garden or on the grounds of the Library.
+The second half of the meeting is time for networking and an informational seminar on a topic of interest.
+December through February meetings begin at 6:30p and consist of the networking and education elements.

 No meeting in December